Library of interesting images and discussion related to pump and irrigation problems,

 insufficient-three-quarter inch pipe size.jpg

 We excavated around the underground solenoid valves to determine the pipe size used to feed the valves and discovered that 3/4 inch pipe had been used which is typically too small.
 This image is the incoming pressure pipe feeding the valve.
 As it turns out, the builder drove up and explained to us that this sprinkler system was an "add to", patch work over many years and he confirmed our suspicions.
+He provided critical information that low and behold much of the work had been done (and specifically the rotary zone #1 that we diagnosed) by a certain landscape and sprinkler company out of San Marcos whose previous owners decided to employ lawyers & litigate to split up their company, and whose vehicles mostly consist of all white dually trucks.

 Here is an example of a well Xtrol water well bladder tank which was installed on a lake pump system inside of two white plastic bags.
 Did the installer really believe this was going to give extra protection from rust ?